boyanio/angular-wasm/README.md

 # Angular & WebAssembly

-A simple project showing how WebAssembly could be used in Angular in form of components and helper services.
+This project shows how WebAssembly could be used in Angular in form of components and helper services.
+The examples are written in C/C++ and compiled to WebAssembly using [Emscripten](https://emscripten.org).

+You can find the following examples:

+- **Fibonacci** shows the "raw" communication between JavaScript and WebAssembly without using Emscripten's glue code.
+Inspired by [devlucky](https://hackernoon.com/how-to-get-a-performance-boost-using-webassembly-8844ec6dd665), the example demonstrates the performance difference between JavaScript and WebAssembly when calculating Fibonacci series using three different implementations.
+- **Console Logger** binds to window click directly in the C code by using Emscripten's library.
+The C code uses `printf`, which I have overloaded to add items to the list instead of printing them to the console (default behavior).
+- **Text-to-ASCII** allows you to convert text to ASCII art on the fly.
+- **BPM-to-ASCII** allows you to convert simple bitmaps to ASCII art.
+- **3D Cube** shows how you can render 3D graphics using OpenGL (which is then converted to WebGL) and manipulate it on the fly.
+- **Proof of Work** is a simple [Proof of Work](https://en.bitcoin.it/wiki/Proof_of_work) system (similar to the one used in bitcoin), which demonstrates activities that might take long time to complete.

 ## Prerequisites

-You need to download and install Emscripten as described on the official [website](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).

-I have tested the build using Emscripten 1.39.10
+You need to download and install [Emscripten](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).
+I have tested the build using Emscripten 1.39.16

 ## Build

 To build the demo, run the following in the root folder:

 ```
-npm install
+npm i
 npm start
 ```